vilebile17/pokedexcli/README.md

 ![graph](./graph.png)

-(The % that a Pokemon is caught given an x value of the Pokemon's base XP)
+(The y-value is the chance that a pokemon is caught and the x-value is the pokemon's base XP)

 3. The `help` command has an optional parameter which can be used to specify a particular command (it is a bit useless though)